 - Enterprise: Contact its sales department

-If you are upgrading your plans in any of the above software, then you will unlock new features that can help you better manage your project.
+If you are upgrading your plans in any of the above software, you will unlock new features to help you better manage your project.

 Asana vs Monday: Core features

-Asana and Monday.com both offer the same core features because both are project management software.
-But we will go deep into the features and see what each other are still missing.
+Asana and Monday.com offer the same core features because both are project management software.
+But we will go deep into the features and see what each other is still missing.

-Asana allows you to create tasks and assign them to team members, set deadlines for the tasks, and make them dependent on other tasks.
-Monday.com works the same way you can create tasks and assign them to team members, except Monday.com calls tasks “Pulses”.
+Asana allows you to create tasks, assign them to team members, set deadlines, and make them dependent on other tasks.
+Monday.com works the same way you can create tasks and give them to team members, except Monday.com calls tasks “Pulses”.
 The Pulses are unique from Asana’s tasks because they aren’t necessarily represented by cards, though you can view them that way.

 Workflows in Asana are categorized by “views”.
-Monday.com works much the same way, but it lets you see different visualizations for Pulses without having to switch between pages or browser tabs frequently.
+For example, Monday.com works the same way but lets you see different visualizations for Pulses without frequently switching between pages or browser tabs.

 Asana vs. Monday: Integrations

-Asana offers over 100 integrations, running the extent from Dropbox to Slack to GitHub to Mailchimp.
-It also integrates with Zapier in addition to offering its own API.
+Asana offers over 100 integrations, from Dropbox to Slack to GitHub to Mailchimp.
+It also integrates with Zapier in addition to providing its API.

-Monday.com offers a little over 20 integrations like Slack, Jira, Google Drive, Shopify, and Mailchimp, as well as its own API.
+Monday.com offers over 20 integrations like Slack, Jira, Google Drive, Shopify, and Mailchimp, as well as its API.

-So, here, Asana wins this round because it provides more third-party integrations.
+So, Asana wins this round because it provides more third-party integrations.

 Asana vs. Monday: Security